Pattern formation of correlated impurities subjected to an impurity-medium interaction pulse: Theoretical Framework

-for a time span of $T=5\pi/(2\Omega)$, with an amplitude of $|g^f_{AB}-g^{\textrm{in}}_{AB}|$ and frequency $\Omega$ starting from $g_{AB}(0)=g^{\textrm{in}}_{AB}$.
-Subsequently $g_{AB}(t)$ is held constant at $g_{AB}(t)=g^f_{AB}$, for $t>T$, while $\theta(x)$ is the heaviside function.
-For $T \to 0$, the driving of $g_{AB}(t)$ occurs only at small time scales, and the protocol effectively reduces to a simple interaction quench, whereas in the limit $T \to \infty$, the bosonic system is subjected to a continuous driving of a small frequency.
-Furthermore, if $\Omega>\omega$ the system is strongly driven, whereas for $\Omega<\omega$, the pulse lies in the weak driving regime.
 The considered interaction pulse is schematically shown in Fig. \ref{Fig:Quench} when crossing the miscible to the immiscible phase and vice versa.
 In the following, we will consider two interaction pulse scenarios, both of them driving the impurity-medium interaction strength across the phase separation boundary.
 For this reason we choose a fixed driving amplitude, namely $|g^f_{AB}-g^{\textrm{in}}_{AB}|$=1.
 Naturally, a larger driving amplitude crossing the phase separation boundary leads to the same behavior as below, while a smaller amplitude which does not cross the relevant threshold is another interesting case which we do not address in the present work.
 Recall that phase separation occurs whenever $g_{AB}>\sqrt{g_{AA}g_{BB}}$, a condition that is also adequate in the trapped scenario and then the wavefunctions of the two species have minimal spatial overlap \cite{Ao,Timmermans}.
 In our case, the threshold takes place at $g_{AB}=0.9789$.
 In Sec. \ref{Sec:Immiscible}, the dynamics is explored as the impurity-medium coupling strength is driven according to Eq. \eqref{protocol} to the immiscible phase ($g^f_{AB}=1.2$) starting from the system's ground state in the miscible regime, characterized by $g^{\textrm{in}}_{AB}=0.2$.
 Subsequently, in Sec. \ref{Sec:Miscible} the reverse driving scenario is investigated, and in particular $g^{\textrm{in}}_{AB}=1.4$ with the system being initialized in its ground state is modulated to $g^f_{AB}=0.6$, i.e. towards the miscible regime.
 More precisely, we aim to understand the driven phase separation process and associated pattern formation in both species depending on the initial phase and the related driving frequency.
+We shall also briefly comment on the impact of different pulse durations and large modulation frequencies on the driven dynamics.
+However, a more thorough analysis on this issue, leading possibly to the control of the participating correlations of the emergent patterns is desirable, and is left for future investigations.